zhangenter/tetris/README.md

+# tetris game use pygame lib
-# a tetris code witch support
+# support
 - human play with computer
 - computer play with computer